ileathan/embed-miner/README.md

 4.)
 Allowed direct mining to addresses (no need to use siteKeys).

 5.)
-Changes options names and added new ones and shortcut options for old ones.
+Changed the name of the options and the logic to get/store them

 6.)
+Added shortcuts for all options (threads=t, throttle=th, background=bg, text=txt, color=c, graph=h, powermode=pm).

+7.)
 Hooked up the users to leat.io such that `u=leathan` will credit leathan@leat.io.

-7.)
+8.)
 Add username to the UI.

-8.)
+9.)
 Strip all the options from the URL, in case you want to run it nativle (not in iframe).

-9.) `preserve` or `p` option to not strip the commands from the URL.
+10.) `preserve` or `p` option to not strip the commands from the URL.

-10.)
+11.)
 Automatically attempt to load options from localStorage if none are specified.

-11.)
+12.)
 Save options to localStorage.

-12.)
+13.)
 Other tweeks.

 # Full Installation